hulkgosmash/ExfilTracer/README.md

 ![Description of the image](images/32.png)

-On the client import copy and paste the function listed here https://github.com/icyguider/ICMP-TransferTools/blob/main/Invoke-IcmpUpload.ps1 into PowerShell ISE.
+On the client import copy and paste the function listed here https://github.com/icyguider/ICMP-TransferTools/blob/main/Invoke-IcmpUpload.ps1 (Also co-located in the scripts directory of this repository) into PowerShell ISE.
 Then click on the green play button.

 ![Description of the image](images/30.png)